Rush?

 Discrimination

-The literal meaning of discrimination is 'making a distinction'.
-Discrimination is the unequal treatment and disadvantaging of people based on characteristics that are not relevant in a given situation.
-Such distinctions are often made on the basis of race, gender, orientation, age, nationality or religion.
-Discrimination also occurs in the workplace, in many different forms.
-For example, when colleagues in the same job receive different salaries.
-Or when colleagues make offensive jokes based on previously mentioned characteristics.
+The literal meaning of discrimination is 'making a distinction.'
+Discrimination is treating people unfairly and putting them at a disadvantage based on characteristics that are not relevant in a given situation.
+This distinction is often made based on race, gender, orientation, age, nationality, or religion.
+Discrimination also occurs in the workplace, in various forms.
+For example, when colleagues in the same position receive different salaries.
+Or when colleagues make hurtful jokes based on the aforementioned characteristics.

 Read more